 More people who suffer from foot pain suffer pain specifically to their heel than any other part of their foot.

-The most common types of heel pain there is, is plantar fasciitis, which is the result of inflammation I the ligaments in your heel.
+The most common type of heel pain there is plantar fasciitis, which is the result of inflammation I the ligaments in your heel.